Dym077/goal-mine/README.md

 will make use of the "delete"-operation and the item will be erased accordingly.

 ## Testing

+### Automated testing
+- This project was the first one where I used automated testing.
+This was also one of the last things I got familiarized with during the building of the application.
+Therefore I'm not sure I fully grasped the power of it.
+However, there's a high probability that I will employ this unctionnnnfor testing future projects, as well as updated  versions of this app.

 ### PEP8 Testing
 - All python code has been tested with the ![Pythonchecker]https://www.pythonchecker.com/